Skip to content

 Methodology

-This calculator computes position size by dividing the dollar amount at risk by the price distance between entry and stop-loss levels.
+This calculator computes position size by dividing the amount of capital at risk by the price distance between entry and stop-loss levels.
 It first multiplies your account size by your chosen risk percentage to determine the absolute amount of capital you are willing to risk on the trade.
 It then calculates the difference between your entry price and stop-loss price, which represents the per-unit price movement at which the position would be closed.
-The position size is derived by dividing total risk dollars by this per-unit risk amount.
+The position size is derived by dividing the total risk amount by this per-unit risk amount.
 The calculator assumes a linear relationship between account size, risk allocation, and position sizing.
 It does not model trading costs, slippage, tax implications, market liquidity constraints, or the probability of reaching the stop-loss level.

 Frequently Asked Questions